Autoimmunity • Cancer • Vaccines • Cures

 The Center for Immunology (CFI) is thrilled to share an exciting leadership transition and welcome two internationally recognized scientists to the University of Minnesota.

-Dr. Rothlin will become the Director of the Center for Immunology, Co-Leader of the Masonic Cancer Center (MCC) Immunology Program, Andersen Chair in Immunology at MCC, and a Professor of Laboratory Medicine and Pathology.
-She is internationally known for her research on immunobiology, immune homeostasis, and receptor tyrosine kinases.
+On September 22, 2025, Dr. Carla Rothlin formally joined the University of Minnesota Medical School and the CFI community.
+Formerly at Yale University, Dr. Rothlin is now serving as Director of the Center for Immunology, Co-Leader of the Masonic Cancer Center (MCC) Immunology Program, Andersen Chair in Immunology at MCC, and Professor of Laboratory Medicine and Pathology.
+She is internationally recognized for her research on immunobiology, immune homeostasis, and receptor tyrosine kinases.
 Her leadership marks an exciting new chapter for CFI, and we are honored to have her at the helm.

-Dr. Ghosh will serve as Program Director in the Immunology of Tissue Resolution, Repair, and Regeneration at CFI, and as a Professor of Pharmacology.
+In October 2025, Dr. Sourav Ghosh, also formerly at Yale University, will join as Program Director in the Immunology of Tissue Resolution, Repair, and Regeneration at CFI, and as a Professor of Pharmacology.
 His research explores mechanisms of cell death, inflammation, neurodegenerative diseases, and neurodevelopmental disorders.
-His addition will significantly enhance our growing focus on tissue immunology and regenerative biology.
+His addition will significantly enhance our growing focus on tissue immunology and regenerative biology.formerly affiliated with Yale University, will join the CFI as Program Director in Immunology of Tissue Resolution, Repair, and Regeneration

 This transition also marks the conclusion of an impactful era under Dr. Marc Jenkins, who has served as CFI Director since 2013.
 Under his leadership, CFI has flourished as a collaborative, high-impact research center.
 As Dr. Michael Gale, Head of the Department of Microbiology and Immunology (DMI), noted: